Mahmoud-SaadEl-Din/-PAPER-Comparitive_study_YOLO5-8_Pedestrain_detection/README.md

 - **Benchmarking**: An online benchmark is also available for the WiderPerson dataset, allowing researchers to compare their models' performance with existing methods.

 The WiderPerson dataset’s diversity and density make it a valuable resource for training and testing pedestrian detection models, offering a more challenging environment compared to traditional datasets.

-### YOLO Algorithm Overview

-A brief overview of the YOLO algorithm, explaining its architecture and how it has evolved from YOLOv1 to YOLOv8.
-The section also discusses the key features of each YOLO version that are relevant to pedestrian detection.

 ### Experimental Setup